 These options tend to have a substantial amount of protein with limited fats and carbs.

-As a healthy alternative to fast food, consider stopping into a grocery store and selecting healthy items from the deli and produce sections such as veggies and hummus, fruit, or a cup of Greek yogurt.
+As a healthier alternative to fast food, consider stopping into a grocery store and selecting healthy items from the deli and produce sections such as veggies and hummus, fruit, or a cup of Greek yogurt.

 What should I eat daily during pregnancy?